ethanlipson/PyLX-16A/userGuide.md

 ### Hardware Installation

 To set up the hardware for the servos:
-1. Connect your compouter and the controller board with the provided USB cable
+1. Connect your computer and the controller board with the provided USB cable
 2. Connect a power source to the screw terminals on the controller board
 3. Connect a servo to the controller board, it doesn't matter which socket you choose
 4. (Optional) The servos can be daisy-chained, meaning you can connect servos to each other in sequence